 Use a precise, accurate address and/or service area to describe your business location.
 P.O. boxes or mailboxes located at remote locations are not acceptable.

 - Make sure that your page is created at your actual, real-world location.

-Service-area businesses—businesses that serve customers at their locations—should have one page for the central office or location and designate a service area from that point.
+Service-area businesses, or businesses that serve customers at their locations, should have one page for the central office or location and a designated service area.
 Service-area businesses can't list a "virtual" office unless that office is staffed during business hours.

 - Use a local phone number instead of central, call center helpline number whenever possible.

 - Do not provide phone numbers or URLs that redirect or "refer" users to landing pages or phone numbers other than those of the actual business, including pages created on social media sites.

 - The phone number must be under the direct control of the business.